 We will retain your personal information for a minimum of six years and so long as is reasonably necessary for the purpose for which it was obtained and in accordance with our legal obligations and follow our data destruction policy and processes thereafter.

 Links to other websites

-This Notice only extends to our Website and does not, therefore, extend to your use of, provision of information to and collection of information on any website not connected to Walker Morris LLP to which you may link by using the hypertext links within our Website.
+This Notice only extends to our Website, which is owned and operated by Walker Morris LLP and does not, therefore, extend to your use of, provision of information to and collection of information on any website not connected to Walker Morris LLP to which you may link by using the hypertext links within our Website.